×

 Source of All Life

 Water covers seventy percent of the Earth’s surface.
-Over the course of evolutionary history, increasingly complex lifeforms crawled their way out of the oceans.
-But, life brought the sea with it.
-The human body contains anywhere between 55-78% water.
-We are oceans within.
+Over the course of evolutionary history increasingly complex lifeforms moved from the oceans onto dry land.

 Water is not a finite resource.
 Precipitation recirculates drinkable water.
 And this recirculation happens at a rate much higher than human consumption.
 Water’s distribution in land held reserves is what is, in fact, non-renewable.